rlpacheco/abseff/README.md

 The command abseff was created for immediate calculating of absolute effects based on relative treatment estimates.

-The main intention of this command is to facilate absolute effects derivation for health researchers and systematic review authors.
-Editors and peer-reviewers of Cochrane reviews may also find this usefull as they have to revise multiple summary of findings table.
+The main intention of this command is to facilitate absolute effects derivation for health researchers and systematic review authors.
+Editors and peer-reviewers of Cochrane reviews may also find this helpful as they have to revise multiple summary of findings table.

 1) **Absolute effect based on relative risk (risk ratios)**